microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyAuthorizationPolicy.md

 ```

 ### -BlockMsolPowerShell
-To disable the use of MSOL PowerShell set this property to true.
+To disable the use of the MSOnline PowerShell module set this property to true.
-This will also disable user-based access to the legacy service endpoint used by MSOL PowerShell.
+This will also disable user-based access to the legacy service endpoint used by the MSOnline PowerShell module.
 This does not affect Azure AD Connect or Microsoft Graph.

 ```yaml